Gustavomendes4/matrixDet/README.md

 a igualdade matricial.

-Após a transformação em matriz triangular, a determinante é calculada apenas multiplicando as entradas de sua diagonal princial:
+Após a transformação em matriz triangular, a determinante é calculada apenas multiplicando as entradas de sua diagonal principal:

 |a11 a12 a13 |
 | 0  a22 a23 |  =  det(a11 * a22 * a33)